Preet-Sojitra/Preet-Sojitra/readme.md

 ![](https://komarev.com/ghpvc/?username=Preet-Sojitra&label=Profile+Views) <br/> <br/>
 Glad to see you here 🤩!

-Myself Preet Sojitra 🙇 and I'm frontend developer💻.
-I'm from India and currently pursuing bachelor in Computer Science and Engineering 💻.
+Myself Preet Sojitra 🙇 .I'm frontend developer💻 from India currently pursuing bachelor in Computer Science and Engineering 💻.
 I am passionate learner 💡 who's always willing to learn and explore new things.
 Apart from that I also love to help and guide newbies 👨‍💻.
 I am currently into web development🕸️.

 ## Talking about personal stuffs: